Sign Up for a Free Account

 Overview

 Acrocallosal syndrome (ACLS) is a multiple congenital abnormalities/intellectual disability syndrome.
-The clinical diagnosis is based on the presence of 3 of the 4 major criteria: 1) macrocephaly and facial dysmorphism, 2) partial or total agenesis of corpus callosum, 3) distal limb anomalies, and 4) intellectual disability.
-Biallelic mutations of K1F7 gene would confirm the clinical diagnosis as it was implicated in typical acrocallosal syndrome.
-Further, a phenotype consistent with acrocallosal syndrome was identified in 2 patients harboring de novo/dominant mutations in GLI3.
+The clinical diagnosis is based on the presence of three of the four major criteria: (1) macrocephaly and facial dysmorphism, (2) partial or total agenesis of corpus callosum, (3) distal limb anomalies, and (4) intellectual disability.
+Biallelic mutations of the K1F7 gene would confirm the clinical diagnosis as it was implicated in typical acrocallosal syndrome.
+Further, a phenotype consistent with acrocallosal syndrome was identified in two patients harboring de novo/dominant mutations in GLI3.
 The phenotypic spectrum includes a severe form with in utero fetal death known as hydrolethalus-2 syndrome usually presenting with hydrocephalus or anencephaly.
 This clinical variability can be explained by the action of K1F7, as it is a regulator of the Sonic Hedgehog pathway by preventing an inappropriate activation of Gli2 and the processing of Gli3 into its repressor form.
 The clinical spectrum of acrocallosal syndrome and differential diagnoses are discussed.

 Key points